 Bamfield Marine Sciences Centre is a world-class teaching and research facility located on the outer west coast of Vancouver Island, Canada.
 The Marine Centre supports diverse coastal and marine research of the highest calibre and is recognized as among the very best research and training facilities in the world.
 Explore the diversity of this dynamic coastal environment, from exposed rocky shorelines, expansive sandy beaches, productive estuaries, and ancient coastal temperate rainforests.

 A Whale of a Project

 In 2009 and 2010, UBC researchers articulated the bones of a blue whale in a warehouse in Victoria’s inner harbour.
-Originally from PEI, the blue whale was brought to Victoria for restoration before making its final trip to the Beaty Biodiversity Museum in early April.
-Throughout its time in Victoria, the whale was available for public viewing at weekend open houses and for schools through private tours.
-The Beaty Biodiversity Museum will be a new public museum dedicated to enhancing understanding and appreciation of biodiversity and making the research conducted by the scientists of UBC’s Beaty Biodiversity Centre more accessible to the public.
+Originally from PEI, the blue whale was brought to Victoria for restoration before making its final trip to the Beaty Biodiversity Museum.
+The Beaty Biodiversity Museum is dedicated to enhancing understanding and appreciation of biodiversity and making the research conducted by the scientists of UBC’s Beaty Biodiversity Centre more accessible to the public.

 Climate change Impacts on Barnacle and Mussel Populations